Colossians

 Colossians 1:2

-To the holy and faithful brothers in Christ at Colosse: Grace and peace to you from God our Father.
+To: God's people in Colosse, faithful brothers in the Messiah: Grace to you and shalom from God our Father.

 The letter is addressed to the believers in the city of Colosse and he gives them his usual greeting of grace and peace.
 Paul usually put grace before peace to remind us that it is only by the Grace of God that we can have peace with Him.